Jameswill-Winsock/Tempest/README.md

 Unlike the initial revision of this project, Tempest now focuses on designing the measurement hardware itself rather than simply integrating commercial equipment.
 Current hardware work includes:
 - Tang Primer 20K carrier board
 - Shielded PCB EM probe
-- Active probe with integrated low-noise amplifier
 - Probe calibration fixture
-- Analog filter board
-Commercial equipment (oscilloscope, SDR, etc.) is only used for validation and debugging during development.

 # Bill of Materials